-MWAA received an update of CRC's June 2014 update of the Package A Rolling Baseline Project Schedule on August 19, 2014 showing a delay of 243 calendar days, no change from the May 2014 update.
+MWAA received CRC's August 2014 update of the Package A Project Schedule on September 17, 2014 showing a delay of 256 calendar days, an increase of 17 days from the July 2014 update.
 CRC attributed the delay to the redesign required due to revised Stormwater Management Criteria (SWM Part II-B) and included the Time Impact Analysis (TIA) schedule for design change due to the revised stormwater management regulations.

 MWAA has not accepted the reason for the delay as the Project Schedule Update does not address CRC's delay in obtaining approval of the Preliminary Design submittal and, the CRC schedule is showing CRC finishing the design on time.
-MWAA continues to hold meetings with CRC to discuss the Package A delays, including the TIA.
+In addition, MWAA has not approved the TIA for the revised SWM Part II-B. MWAA continues to hold meetings with CRC to discuss the Package A delays, including the TIA.
 In response to a request from the PMOC, MWAA provided a draft white paper to FTA explaining the SWM Part II-B revisions and the potential impact to Package A design.
 PMOC provided comments to MWAA's draft white paper, stating that the white paper received did not address the total cost and schedule impacts to design and construction.
 On July 29, 2014, MWAA transmitted the Stormwater Study completed in February 2014 along with a revised version of the SWM White Paper; the PMOC provided comments on August 6, 2014.
 MWAA added that the design has been refined greatly since last month and they are continuing to assess opportunities to reduce the number of stormwater facilities and still meet the DEQ criteria.
 MWAA responded to the PMOC's comments on August 27, 2014.
 MWAA reported that a level of effort agreement has been reached with CRC to resolve the additional design costs; however, discussions are still ongoing regarding construction and extended overhead costs.
 The PMOC also requested both Fairfax and Loudoun Counties to submit their own white papers on the stormwater management issue that are outstanding.

 The Package B Proposal Schedule with cost loading was received from DB Contractor, Hensel Phelps Construction Company (HPCC) on June 27, 2014.
 This schedule contains the contractor's detailed plan for the six months following the NTP.
 MWAA met with the HPCC scheduling team following the NTP to discuss the schedule issues.
-A revised project schedule was received from HPCC in the last week of August 2014.
+A revised project schedule was received from HPCC on August 26, 2014.
+HPCC incorporated the comments provided by MWAA and HPCC issued a Proposal Schedule Update on September 16, 2014.
+After review by MWAA, the Proposal Schedule Update was returned, "Accepted as Noted".